-Machine learning, in a broad sense, is the process of enabling computers to learn from data without being explicitly programmed.
+Machine learning allows computers to learn from data without explicit programming.
 Unlike traditional programming, where developers write rules manually, machine learning allows machines to improve their performance over time through experience.
 To understand this concept, imagine teaching a child how to recognize different shapes and colors.
 At first, they may struggle, but with enough examples, feedback, and corrections, they gradually get better.
 Similarly, machine learning models process data, identify patterns, and refine their accuracy over time.

 Concept of Machine Learning Through a Child Learning Example